 Seat height is important for any chair, but with drafting chairs it’s doubly important so that you’re not straining to comfortably reach your desktop.
 In our guide, heights ranged from 19 inches to as high as 49 inches.
 But you’ll also want to consider how easily that height can be adjusted.

-The most common option in our guide was a pneumatic lift mechanism, which creates a smooth lifting experience.
+The most common option in our guide was a pneumatic lever mechanism, which creates a smooth lifting experience.
 But height adjustment could also extend to the footrest.
-While not all drafting chairs offer an adjustable-height footrest, this is a great value-added feature that can help you to create a chair height that’s customized to your dimensions.
+While not all drafting chairs offer a height-adjustable footrest, this is a great value-added feature that can help you to create a chair height that’s customized to your dimensions.

 The Most Important Features to Consider